IQEX/Ivy.Measures/README.md

 ## Introduction

-The *Cureos.Measures* class library is portable and can without modifications be included in .NET 4+, Silverlight 5, Windows Phone 8+ (Silverlight and non-Silverlight), Windows 8+, Xamarin.Android and Xamarin.iOS applications.
+The *Cureos.Measures* class library is portable and can without modifications be included in .NET 4+

 Quantity `Q` and `Measure<Q>` are the main "work-horses" of the library. `Q` represents both the quantity itself and a measure in the same quantity, and is always expressed in the reference unit of the associated quantity.
 If a different unit is specified in instantiation of `Q`, the measured amount is automatically converted to the equivalent reference unit amount.
 On the other hand, the amount and unit used in instantiation of `Measure<Q>` are internally maintained.